Board of Directors

 Christine A. Sinsky, MD

-Dr. Sinsky is a board certified internist at Medical Associates Clinic and Health Plans in Dubuque, Iowa.
+Dr. Sinsky is the Vice President of Professional Satisfaction at the American Medical Association and a board certified internist at Medical Associates Clinic and Health Plans in Dubuque, Iowa.

-Dr. Sinsky is a Director with the American Board of Internal Medicine (ABIM).
+She is a Director with the American Board of Internal Medicine (ABIM).
 She is also a member of the Board of Trustees of the ABIM Foundation and serves as the Secretary/Treasurer.
-She is a Fellow of the American College of Physicians (ACP) and the recipient of the Iowa ACP 2013 Laureate Award.
-She serves on the American Medical Association’s advisory council for Physician Career Satisfaction and Practice Sustainability and also its EHR Usability advisory council.
+Dr. Sinsky is a fellow of the American College of Physicians (ACP) and the recipient of the Iowa American College of Physicians (ACP) 2013 Laureate Award.
 Dr. Sinsky is a member of the National Advisory Council for Improving Primary Care through Industrial and Systems Engineering; is a former member of the National Committee for Quality Assurance’s Committee on Physician Programs, with oversight of the Patient-Centered Medical Home; and has served on the national advisory councils for the Centers for Medicare & Medicaid Services’ Innovation Center’s Comprehensive Primary Care Initiative and the Veterans Administration’s Patient Aligned Care Team initiative.
 From 2011 to 2012, she led “In Search of Joy in Practice,” a primary care project of the ABIM Foundation.

 Dr. Sinsky is a co-author of the Institute of Medicine’s 2011 report, “Health IT and Patient Safety: Building Safer Systems for Better Care,” and has twice provided testimony to the Office of the National Coordinator for Health Information Technology regarding the role of electronic health records in care coordination and usability.

 A frequent invited lecturer on practice innovation, redesign and the PCMH, Dr. Sinsky has presented to groups including the AMA, the ACP, the Institute for Healthcare Improvement and the Patient-Centered Primary Care Collaborative, as well as to private and academic medical centers.
 She serves on the national advisory board for Primary Care Progress.
-Her practice has been a level 3 Patient-Centered Medical Home since 2008.
+Her practice was one of the first level 3 Patient-Centered Medical Homes in the country in 2008.

 Dr. Sinsky received her bachelor’s and medical degrees from the University of Wisconsin, and completed her post-graduate residency at Gundersen Medical Foundation/La Crosse Lutheran Hospital in LaCrosse, Wisconsin, where she served as Chief Medical Resident.